 While Disney Plus launched to a lot of buzz and plenty of eager fans downloading the app to watch their Mouse House favorites, not everyone had the best time of it.
 There were numerous reports of errors and problems, and if you fell victim to one of the system’s mysterious codes, then Obi-Wan Kenobi is not your only hope.

 Like The Incredibles or a team of Marvel’s finest swooping in via portals to help, we’ve compiled a list of Disney Plus error codes and how to solve your issues.
-If all else fails, try the Support Team on Twitter, email them or, for those in the US, call the helpline on 888-905-7888.
-There's also a handy Disney Plus help page.
+If all else fails, try the Support Team on Twitter (opens in new tab), email them (opens in new tab) or, for those in the US, call the helpline on 888-905-7888.
+There's also a handy Disney Plus help page (opens in new tab).

 Got a Disney Plus error code?
 Try these things first

 - Check your Internet connection.
 We know, basic, right?
 But the Disney Plus system requires a standard speed of 5Mbps to deliver its content to your screen of choice.
 You might want to try resetting your modem if you're having connection issues.

 - Sign out of the Disney Plus app and sign in again.
 It might not seem like much, but it can resolve some problems.

 - Delete the app from your device or TV and re-download it.
 This is the more comprehensive version of resetting the app.

 Disney Plus Error Codes explained: what the numbers mean